Killer Joe (film)

-Killer Joe is a 2011 American Southern Gothic black comedy crime psychological thriller directed by William Friedkin.
+Killer Joe is a 2011 American Southern Gothic crime film directed by William Friedkin.
 The screenplay by Tracy Letts is based on his 1993 play of the same name.
-The film stars Matthew McConaughey in the title role, Emile Hirsch, Juno Temple, Gina Gershon and Thomas Haden Church.
-Friedkin and Letts had also collaborated on the 2006 film Bug.
+The film stars Matthew McConaughey in the title role, Emile Hirsch, Juno Temple, Gina Gershon, and Thomas Haden Church.
+It is one of the final films directed by Friedkin.

+In Killer Joe, the estranged family of a woman scheme to kill her in order to collect on her life insurance policy, and conspire with a corrupt police officer to do the deed.

 Plot

-In West Dallas, Texas, 22-year-old drug dealer Chris Smith comes to the trailer park home of his dimwitted father Ansel and his cheating step-mother Sharla after his mother Adele, Ansel's ex-wife, threw Chris out of her house.
-To make matters worse, Adele stole his drugs he was supposed to sell and now owes the dealer money; now he (Chris) is desperate to pay off a $6,000 debt to his connection, Digger Soames.
-Chris tells Ansel that by killing Adele, they can collect on a $50,000 life insurance policy, of which Chris's sister Dottie is the sole beneficiary.
-Chris and Ansel agree that after paying a hit man from the proceeds of the insurance policy, they will split the remainder four ways between themselves, Dottie, and Sharla.
+In West Dallas, 22-year-old drug dealer Chris Smith comes to the trailer park home of his dimwitted father Ansel.
+Ansel lives with his wife Sharla who has a reputation for lasciviousness.
+Chris's mother (and Ansel's ex-wife) Adele has thrown Chris out of her house.
+Adele has stolen cocaine that Chris was supposed to sell, and he is now desperate to pay the $6,000 debt he owes his supplier Digger Soames.

+Chris tells Ansel that by killing Adele, they can collect on a $50,000 life insurance policy of which Chris's sister Dottie is the sole beneficiary.
+Chris and Ansel agree that after paying a hit man from the proceeds of the insurance policy, they will split the remainder four ways between themselves, Dottie and Sharla.
 Dottie approves of the plan and Chris arranges a meeting with Joe Cooper, a police detective who has a side career as a contract killer.
 Before the meeting, Dottie tells Joe that Adele tried to kill her once when she was an infant.